ensemble-ai/exercise-2-camera-control-RaghavsScarletSplendour/README.md

 # Camera Control Exercise

+## Known Issues

+The initial camera stage is stage 1 but the cross does not show up by default

+For stage 4, the function only works when we press the up,down,left,right key.
+Does not work when we try pressing the keys simultaneously

 ## Description

 Your goal is to create several swappable camera control scripts for a top-down terraforming simulator.